Klipper3d/klipper/docs/Code_Overview.md

 commands to be executed on the micro-controller (as declared via the DECL_COMMAND macro in the micro-controller code).

-There are three threads in the Klippy host code.
+There are four threads in the Klippy host code.
 The main thread handles incoming gcode commands.
 A second thread (which resides entirely in the **klippy/serialqueue.c** C code) handles low-level IO with the serial port.
 The third thread is used to process response messages from the micro-controller in the Python code (see **klippy/serialhdl.py**).
+The fourth thread writes debug messages to the log (see **klippy/queuelogger.py**) so that the other threads never block on log writes.